31 BC Judea earthquake: John Malalas' narrative

 Among Roman and Byzantine historians, the only one to mention this earthquake was John Malalas (6th century).
 In his narrative, the earthquake affected the city of "Salamine" in Israel.
 He dates the earthquake to the reign of Augustus (Octavian), and reports that Augustus rebuilt the city.
 Augustus reportedly renamed the city to "Diospolis".

 The location of the city in the narrative is unclear.
 There were two cities called "Diospolis" in ancient Palestine.
 One was Dion (either the one in Golan or the one in Jordan), which was renamed following the conquest Pompey in 64/63 BC.
 The other Diospolis was the modern city of Lod, which received its Roman name by order of Septimius Severus in 199 AD.
 Malalas may have used a latter-day source for the name.
 However, neither city is called "Salamin" in ancient sources, and neither had known connections to Augustus.

 Malalas may have confused the name of the city, giving a Greek name to various locations of the Levant called "Salem" or "Salam".
 An example is Dayr Abu Salama, where remnants of Greek inscriptions have been located.
 Another example is Tell Shalem/Salumnia, where a Roman military settlement has been located.
 It is considered improbable that Malalas made a geographic error and described more distant locations as cities in Palestine.
 Salamiyah was located about 250 km away from Dion-Golan.
 The Diopolis to the north of Laodicea was located about 100 km away.
 Salamis, Cyprus was destroyed by an earthquake during the reign of Constantius Chlorus (reigned 293–306), but it is considered unlikely that Malalas confused Cyprus with Palestine.

 Another account by Malalas may suggest that the earthquake affected locations outside of Palestine.
 He reports that Marcus Vipsanius Agrippa visited Antioch c.
 15 BC.
 Agrippa found that collapse rubble from old earthquakes had accumulated in the city's hippodrome, and ordered its removal.
 Pompey had orchestrated repairs in Antioch following the 64 BC Syria earthquake.
 The rubble which Agrippa found indicates that either Pompey's repairs were incomplete, or Antioch had suffered a second earthquake at some point between 64 and 15 BC.
 A connection between the 31 BC earthquake and the damages in Antioch is possible, though not supported by primary sources.

 There are only three known earthquakes in the late 1st century BC.
-The 31 BC earthquake in Palestine, a 27 BC earthquake in Phrygia, and a 17 BC earthquake in Cyprus.
+The 31 BC earthquake in Judea, a 27 BC earthquake in Phrygia, and a 17 BC earthquake in Cyprus.
 None of them is known to have affected Antioch.